 Christmas Tree Recycling

-**Registrations will close at 5pm on Thursday 4th January to enable us to process the routes for collection.**
+**Registrations will close at 12 noon on Tuesday 4th January to enable us to process the routes for collection**

-All you need to do is make sure that your tree is left in your designated place before 8am on Saturday 6th January (without it’s decorations or lights of course!) your tree will be collected sometime before 5pm on Monday 8th January.
+All you need to do is make sure that your tree is left in your designated place before 8am on Thursday 6th January without its decorations and lights of course!
+Your tree will be collected sometime before 4pm on Sunday 9th January.

-Please contact us before 10.30am Tuesday 9th January if your tree is still there just in case we’ve made a mistake and missed you.
+Please contact us before 10.30am on Monday 10th January if your tree is still there in case we’ve made a mistake and missed you.

-Also, if you would like to volunteer and help us with the collections, please scroll down the page for more information.
+Also, if you would like to volunteer and help us with the collections or baking for the volunteers, please get in touch for more information.